vatpac-technology/sops/docs/terminal/adelaide.md

   <figcaption>AD TCU Structure</figcaption>
 </figure>

+#### Adelaide Radar (AAR)
+AAR is responsible for the provision of FIS in Class G airspace within the AD TMA.
+It is a role normally performed by the controller responsible for **AAE**.
+The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.

 ## Local Procedures
 ### Scenic Coastal Flights
 VFR aircraft may transit the control zone tracking coastal north or southbound, generally at `A005`. **AD TCU** is responsible for ensuring these aircraft remain separated from aircraft arriving/departing at YPAD and may delegate this responsibility to **AD ADC**.